 Columns with Hierarchical Indexes

 It's all been fun and games until now... that's about to change.
 It's time to take the gloves off.
-Until now, we've been speaking as though rows are the only elements which can be indexed in Pandas.
-Not only can we also index columns, but we can create a DataFrame with a hierarchal index across both rows and columns simultaneously.
+Until now, we've been speaking as though rows are the only elements that can be indexed in Pandas.
+Not only can we also index columns, but we can create a `DataFrame `with a hierarchal index across both rows and columns simultaneously.

 I'm going to use a dataset of NHL player performance per game to demonstrate (I've limited this to players on the Flyers).
 Here's a preview of the raw data: